krisrs1128/info-uncertainty/_posts/2023-10-10-mediation-software.md

 ---
 title: "Meditations on Mediation"
 date: 2023-10-10 19:27 -4
-description: "The relationship between software and methods and a microbiome mediation analysis example"
 tags: [R, mediation, microbiome]
+description: The relationship between software and methods and a microbiome mediation analysis example.
 ---

 Lately, I've been reflecting on how software design could inform statistical methods development.
 There has always been a two-way flow between methods and applications, and software lies right at the junction.
 My main thought is that an abstraction originally designed to simplify a computational interface can also guide creative statistical investigation.